 Vauxhall Mokka-e range, battery & charging

-With a maximum range of 201 miles, the Mokka-e is ideal for those with a short commute, but the 100kW charging capability means it can handle longer journeys
+With a maximum range of just under 210 miles, the Mokka-e is ideal for those with a short commute, while 100kW charging means it can handle longer journeys, too

 |Range||Battery size||Wallbox charge time||Rapid charge time|